Space warfare in science fiction: Naval influences

 Some fictional universes have different implementations.
 The Colonial Fleet in Battlestar Galactica uses a mixture of army and navy ranks, and the Stargate universe has military spacecraft under the control of modern air forces, and uses air-force ranks.
-In the Halo universe, many of the ranks of the current-day United States Military are used in lieu of fictional ranks.
+In the Halo universe, many of the ranks of the current-day United States Armed Forces are used in lieu of fictional ranks.
 In the Andromeda universe, officers of Systems Commonwealth ships follow naval ranking, but Lancers (soldiers analogous to Marines) use army ranks.